 Though Free Food for Millionaires follows the lives of a handful of characters, it centers around Casey and one of her friends, Ella.
 In Casey’s situation, she’s not the most lovable character.
 No, scratch that–she’s dislikable all around, yet I couldn’t bring myself to hate her.
 She makes horrible mistakes, has crushing pride, and is much of a snob (or at least pretends to be), yet somehow, she endeared herself to me through her struggles, ideals, hopes, and failures.
 This was very reminiscent of the classics that I used to read, and I questioned whether this was normal of adult literature or if it’s a skill that Lee developed.
 Regardless, I wasn’t used to seeing it and was impressed by it.

 In her discussion in the back of the book, Lee talks about how, in writing Free Food, she wanted to mimic the multi-POV style of European 19th century and American 20th century literature that she loved (which does tie into my first question of the normalcy of her style).
 In future readings of this book, I hope to answer if she was truly successful or not.
 In this case, I felt that it was not.
 The writing resembles more of what I saw (and didn’t love) in the ending of Pachinko, where the cohesive whole made up of numerous parts became just numerous parts that seemed to connect.
+You can normally get this game on the Mobile casino bonus, but check first!
 Especially toward the middle and the end of Free Food for Millionaires, I felt like I was returning to the same characters, but that I was losing parts of their lives that mattered.
 Was the narrative really as on-and-off as it felt, or were the snapshots an effective artistic move?

 I also learned, through Free Food for Millionaires, how it is that people can come to be defined by just one thing.
 That seems so impossible on the outside, but after reading this story, I could make a case for how every aspect of a person can be defined by a single action, event, or fact.
 Every move a person makes could be the attempt to prove his or herself from a childhood lack of self-worth; every word could be about being the lone survivor of a war platoon.
 This led to the question of if Lee’s point was how being born a Korean can be one of those defining traits, as many of the characters are bound by the same flaws and traps.
 Unlike the others, this question isn’t a broad literary one so much as a thematic, book-specific one.